 It was established as a company wholly owned by the Minister of Finance and incorporated on 6 December 2007.
 To manage its day-to-day operations, SJKP Berhad has appointed Prokhas Sdn Bhd (a company wholly owned by the Minister of Finance, Incorporated).

-Under the Budget 2022 tabulation, the Government has also allocated a total of RM2 billion for HCGC and this scheme will be expanded to freelancers and gig workers.
-Currently, the scheme is only open to those with irregular income such as small business owners, farmers, taxi drivers, fishermen, and others.
+Under the Budget 2022 tabulation, the Government allocated a total of RM2 billion for HCGC and the scheme was expanded to freelancers and gig workers.
+M Previously, the scheme is only open to those with irregular income such as small business owners, farmers, taxi drivers, fishermen, and others.

 How to apply for HCGC

 Just like other home financing schemes, the HCGC financing application is as follows: